lengly/CarND-Advanced-Lane-Lines/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+At first, I detect lane only by sliding window search.
+But I find that sometimes the result'll be affected by many reasons(maybe just a passing car).
+Then I detect lane by the result of last frame, it make sense.
+My pipeline works well in the first video.
+But it works bad in next two videos.
+Especially the third video.
+I still need to detect the lane when I lose the track of lanes.